-In both prosperous and difficult economic times, many young couples and families may find themselves wondering where their money goes.
+Many young couples and families may wonder where their money goes in both prosperous and difficult economic times.
 Faced with income constraints and competing demands for their money, many people simply spend what they must on necessities and save whatever happens to be left over.
 Or they spend all of their wages trying to make ends meet and borrow or charge anything else that they need.

 Whether you live close to your means or have substantial financial resources, a budget can serve as the foundation for a family savings program.
 It can provide an effective tool to help control both personal and household expenses, thus freeing up income that you can redirect toward your family’s future.